 Utilization of Mutual Funds

-When donors contribute to a DAF, they can choose from a selection of mutual funds offered by the fund provider.
+When donors contribute to a DAF, they can choose from a selection of mutual funds or other investment choices that are offered by the fund provider.

 These mutual funds provide diversification and professional management of the assets within the DAF, helping to potentially grow the funds over time.